ericametta/Hotel-Sublime-email-card-/README.md

-# Hotel-Sublime-email-card-
+# hotel_email-card-
-Email card using pure html and inline css
+Email card using html and inline css